 - Less emphasis on external discipline, more on discernment and inquiry

 - More support for difficult experience, including trauma and repetitive hindrances

-Here’s some theory on how to think about practice choices, then a bit about the retreat structure we’ll use for the January 2018 Winter Retreat.
+Here’s some theory on how to think about practice choices, then a bit about the structure I use when teaching my own retreats.

 [This post is the sibling to this one on changing how you time your meditation practice.]

 All practices are interventions

 For years I had struggled in my relationship to the practice forms, until I had a realization that dissolved that struggle: every practice choice is an expression of Wise Effort.
 The Eightfold Path defines Wise (or Right) Effort as the active cultivation of wholesome states and the prevention of unwholesome ones.
 From this ethics-based perspective, we can assess any practice, which I’ll define as “repeated action dedicated to the cultivation of qualities, states, and developmental stages.”

 Everything does something, which means that all practices are interventions: remedies for harmful conditions or cultivation of helpful conditions.

 Chanting does something, forcing yourself to sit still through physical or emotional pain does something, “bringing the mind back when it wanders” does something.
 And as is true for any medicine: everything is only helpful if it’s matched to its ailment.
 Medicines for ailments you don’t have either do nothing, do irrelevant things, or cause harm.